InterDigitalInc/CompressAI/docs/source/zoo.rst

     MSE, 0.0018, 0.0035, 0.0067, 0.0130, 0.0250, 0.0483, 0.0932, 0.1800
     MS-SSIM, 2.40, 4.58, 8.73, 16.64, 31.73, 60.50, 115.37, 220.00

+.. note:: MS-SSIM optimized networks were fine-tuned from pre-trained MSE networks (with a learning rate of 1e-5 for both optimizers).

 .. note:: The number of channels for the convolutionnal layers and the entropy bottleneck depends on the architecture and the quality parameter (~targeted